unixpickle/cubezapp/assets/scripts/model/README.md

  * **formatSeconds**(millis) - this generates a representation of a time in milliseconds without including centiseconds.
  * **formatTime**(millis) - this generates the canonical time representation of a time in milliseconds.

+<a name="identifiers-section"></a>
 # Identifiers

 The store uses unique identifiers a lot.
 To generate a pseudorandom 32-digit hex identifier, call `window.app.generateId`.

+<a name="store-section"></a>
 # The store

 The global object `window.app.store` has various methods which provide data to the application.
-In addition, it implements the [EventEmitter interface](../event_emitter.md) to notify observers about data changes.
+In addition, it implements the [EventEmitter interface](../event_emitter.md) to notify other parts of the app about data changes.

-The store sends a number of events.
+The store emits a number of events.
 These events are listed to look like functions in order to highlight the arguments they will receive.

  * **addedPuzzle**(puzzle) - the user added a puzzle and it is now the current puzzle.
 Not triggered by remote changes.
  * **addedSolve**(solve) - the user saved a new solve.
 Not triggered by remote changes.